khanhnguyenq/c1023-code-solutions/css-pseudo-classes/css-psuedo-classes-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is a pseudo-class?
+  it's a selector that selects elements that are in a specific state, like first element of their type

-- What are CSS pseudo-classes useful for?
+- What are CSS pseudo-classes useful for? they can be used to add hover effects or target a specific element

 ## Notes